camwes/dock/tutorials/aws.md

  *  Cloud Watch
  *  Google Analytics

-# Abstract
-This guide is designed to help a completely novice developer set up Amazon Web Services to host their site.

 # Before you get Started
 There are a few steps that obviously need to be done that I'm not going to get into for brevity's sake but should be very simple to figure out: